-The results for AFG in April 2018 show that female representation across Q1 - Q3 was 63.4% on average, with 68.4% representation in the Upper Quartile.
-This is a very reassuring result which shows that female colleagues are well represented across the organisation and particularly within more senior roles within our organisation
+The results for AFG in April 2019 show that female representation across Q1 - Q3 was 64.3% on average, with 69.0% representation in the Upper Quartile.
+This is an increase of female representation in the Upper Quartile (from 68.4% in April 2018) is a very reassuring result which shows that female colleagues are well represented across the organisation and particularly within more senior roles.